lammps/lammps/doc/src/pair_polymorphic.rst

 have a "poly" suffix.

 As an example, imagine the GaN_tersoff.poly file has tabulated functions for Ga-N tersoff potential.
-If your LAMMPS simulation has 4 atoms types and you want the 1st 3 to be Ga, and the 4th to be N, you would use the following pair_coeff command:
+If your LAMMPS simulation has 4 atom types and you want the first 3 to be Ga, and the fourth to be N, you would use the following pair_coeff command:

 .. code-block:: LAMMPS